GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 - Web Developer (Nov.
 2016 – Apr.
 2018)
 - Junior Web Developer (Apr.
 2016 – Nov.
 2016)

-Maintained internal administrative applications and client-facing websites, delivering support across greenfield and brownfield projects from tender through completion.
+Maintained internal admin tools and client websites.
+Worked on both new builds and existing systems.

 **Key Achievements:**

-- Supported data analyst teams by maintaining and enhancing internally developed tools and modules
+- Kept the data team's internal tools running and added features when they needed them
-- Developed RESTful APIs for survey data collection and processing applications
+- Built REST APIs for survey data collection and processing
-- Built and extended automation modules for scheduled tasks and business processes
+- Built and extended automation scripts for scheduled tasks
-- Integrated third-party visualization libraries to enhance data presentation capabilities
+- Added charting libraries to make data easier to understand
-- Designed optimized relational database schemas and implemented efficient query algorithms for improved response times
+- Designed database schemas and sped up slow queries

 ---

-### Zeller & Zeller LLC.
-(B2B Administration)
+### Freelance work

 **Location:** Hungary
-**Duration:** December 2015 – April 2016
+**Duration:** August 2015 – April 2016
 **Role:** Freelance Developer

 **Key Achievements:**

-- Migrated administration system for 150+ customers and business partners from Excel spreadsheets to custom CMS, modernizing the company's digital infrastructure and website
-- Conducted workflow analysis and user research to inform application design and feature requirements
+- Replaced Excel-based admin system (tracking 150+ customers) for one of the customers with a proper web app
+- Talked to clients and users to figure out what they actually needed
-- Developed full-stack administration application handling both frontend and backend components
+- Built the full-stack app - frontend and backend
-- Performed usability testing, identified interface issues, and implemented iterative improvements

----

-### Baluswimbus LP.
-(Public transportation)

-**Location:** Hungary
-**Duration:** August 2015 – December 2015
-**Role:** Freelance Developer

-**Key Achievements:**
+- Tested the UI with real users and fixed what didn't work

-- Established brand identity and web presence from scratch, implementing lightweight CMS for news and customer communications
+- Built their website and a simple CMS for posting news updates
-- Conducted iterative client consultations to ensure solution met business requirements
-- Designed and developed company website with integrated blogging functionality using external libraries
+- Worked with the client to make sure it did what they needed
+- Added a blog feature using off-the-shelf libraries

+### Side projects

+A collection of some of the projects I have worked on, including the languages and tools used during development. https://github.com/GabrielDCelery

+- **Homelab** - Kubernetes cluster with Terraform/Ansible provisioning, hybrid cloud-on-prem networking using DigitalOcean
+- **1 Billion Row Challenge** - TypeScript implementation focusing on performance optimization, managed to process a billion records in 10 seconds
+- **Codingame Challenges** - Programming AI bots that compete against other competitors, managed to finish in the top 5% twice

+### Education

+Budapest University of Technology and Economics (2002-2008) / Civil Engineering